Kev Thomas Writes

 While Tivani was still identifying himself to Tomaz, the poacher’s wife suddenly bent down and lifted a heavy burning mopane log from the fire.
 And then with all her strength she forced it into the small of the game scout’s back.
 Shouting in alarm and agony, Tivani spun around to protect himself from this woman gone crazy.
 By doing this, he gave Tomaz opportunity to grab his recently dropped axe, and with a heavy blow he drove the blade into the base of Tivani’s skull.
 The severely injured game scout immediately collapsed across the burning fire.

-After Hlupo had told us his story, I again asked him if he was sure that Tivani was dead, and he replied in the affirmative.
-Realising we had a serious crisis on our hands, I decided to try and cross the shallow Sabi River by vehicle and find Tivani, dead or alive.
+After Hlupo had told us his story, I again asked him if he was sure Tivani was dead, and he replied in the affirmative.
+Realising we had a serious crisis on our hands, I decided to try and cross the shallow Sabi River by vehicle and find Tivani.
+Dead or alive.
 We set out with Hlupo willingly walking in front of the Land Rover and Sam standing on the back with Dofas.
 By then it was well past midnight and our attempt to cross the river was an exercise in futility.
-Reed banks, water channels, and dense riverine bush thwarted our every effort, and at 03:00hrs we found we’d driven in a complete circle and were back at our starting point.
+Reed banks, water channels, and dense riverine bush thwarted our every effort, and at 03h00 we found we had driven in a complete circle and were back at our starting point.
 I then called it off, and we settled down to await first light, at which point we crossed on foot and found our way to the kraal where the attack had taken place.

 Upon entering it a strange sight greeted us.
 Sitting on a chair across the fire from us was a solemn, regal looking old Shangaan.
 He was wearing a sweat stained pith helmet, and a heavy grey trench coat.
 His arms were hidden from view in the folds of the coat as he sat staring at the glowing embers in the fire.
 He hardly even acknowledged our arrival.
 Lying alongside of him on the ground not far from the smouldering embers was a blanket covered form.
 It was distinctly human and lying on its side, knees drawn up, the head totally covered.
 It was motionless, with no sign of life from beneath the blanket.

 Rolling Tivani away from the flames, the old man had covered him with the blanket retrieved from a hut.
-He’d then spent the night sitting watching over him.
+He then spent the night sitting watching over him.
 It appeared the old man was a retired chief’s messenger or similar.
 His actions had undoubtedly saved Tivani’s life, although the stricken game scout was still a long way from being out of danger.
-Following a hasty discussion, we decided to leave Tivani in the care of his brother Sam, while Hlupo, Dofas, and myself attempted to apprehend Tomaz.
+Following a hasty discussion, we decided to leave Tivani in the care of his brother, Sam, while Hlupo, Dofas, and myself attempted to apprehend Tomaz.
 After casting around for spoor the game scouts headed south down river towards Mozambique.
-We moved quickly, but each isolated kraal we came upon was deserted, aside from the odd surly old woman.
-I began to have reservations about ever finding Tomaz, and was quite sure he’d sought sanctuary in the remoteness of neighbouring Mozambique.
+We moved quickly, but each isolated kraal we came to was deserted, aside from the odd surly old woman.
+I began to have reservations about ever finding Tomaz, and was quite sure he had sought sanctuary in the remoteness of neighbouring Mozambique.